MarlouJake/Inventory-System/README.md

 # Project "Inventory Management System"

+The project is still incomplete but has a bit of responsiveness and does have CRUD operations working.

 ## Description
 This project is built using ASP.NET Core with Entity Framework Core and targets **.NET 8.0**.
 It includes identity management, database support for MySQL, and uses Entity Framework migrations.
 This project also supports MSSQL Server, but adjustments are needed in the `Program.cs` file for Dependency Injection when using MSSQL.
 Additionally, there may be adjustments required in the `Models/` attributes to complement MSSQL Server.